 Your provider will call you at the phone number you have on file at the time of your appointment.
 Please have your ringer on and be near your phone at that time.
 Your provider may call you from an unknown number.
 Please make sure your phone is not blocking calls from unknown numbers.

 As with any appointment or visit, a phone visit will have a cost associated with it.
-Phone visits may be temporarily covered by some health insurance carriers.
+Phone visits are temporarily covered by most health insurance carriers.
 UC Health will send an invoice to your insurance carrier after each visit.
-If there is a remaining balance or if you do not have insurance coverage, you may receive a bill not exceeding $45.
+If you have a deductible, copay, or a remaining balance, you will receive a bill for the phone visit appointment based on your benefits and defined by your insurance carrier.
+If you do not have insurance coverage, you will receive a bill for your phone visit appointment with a 40% discount applied.

 You can request a phone visit 24 hours a day, seven days a week through your My UC Health account.
 Your provider will contact you to schedule a time and date for your visit.
 Phone visit appointments typically occur during regular office hours.